userquin/vite-ssg/README.md

 **Note about SSG**:

-Since the `i18n` composer will not be available outside the page component, you will need to provide `ssgHeadConfigurer` callback on `createI18n` options if you have to include localized entries from your `page mesages resources`.
+Since the `i18n` composer will not be available outside the page component, you will need to provide `ssgHeadConfigurer` callback on `createI18n` options if you have to include localized entries from your `page messages resources`.

 ### Advanced configuration